10 min read

 Today, meditation is a common tool for managing stress and relaxation and can generate a tranquil mind and a deep relaxation state.

-During mediation, individuals eliminate the stream of negative and confused thoughts they might be holding on to and feeling stressed about and focus their attention.
+During meditation, individuals eliminate the negative and confused thoughts they might be holding on to and feeling stressed about and focus their attention.

 Meditation helps regulate the autonomic nervous system, which is responsible for involuntary physiological functions, including blood pressure, heart rate, digestion, and breathing.